 1) Light and airy: Montesacro Pinseria, the second location of a popular San Francisco restaurant, which is set to open a Brooklyn location soon, produces an ethereal style of Roman pizza using a proprietary blend of rice, soy and wheat flours.
 The result is crispy, chewy, light and airy perfection.

 2) Thin and crispy: Cicoria, a next-door offshoot of chef-owner Josh McFadden’s hugely popular Ava Gene’s restaurant, will serve up super thin and crispy pizzas inspired by the Wisconsin tavern pizzas of McFadden’s youth.
 The twist?
 They’ll have strictly Roman-inspired toppings.

-3) Cornmeal deep dish: Dove Vive pioneered the deep-dish, cornmeal crust trend in Portland more than 10 years ago, but with a new outpost of Bay Area favorite The Star, the light is shining even brighter light on this fork-and-knife style.
+3) Cornmeal deep dish: Dove Vive pioneered the deep-dish, cornmeal crust trend in Portland more than 10 years ago, but with a new outpost of Bay Area favorite The Star, the light is shining even brighter on this fork-and-knife style.